alainamstutz/JAKi-IPDMA/tofacov.md

 ![](tofacov_files/figure-html/unnamed-chunk-6-11.png)<!-- -->

-# Multiple imputation // only CRP is missing: Choose a different imputation model
+# Multiple imputation // only CRP is missing: No MI for CRP, as per protocol

 ```r
 # #### INTERVENTION group